Regniek/Core-Service/README.md

 - As a team and students we want challenge ourselves in learning process of a entirely new programing lenguage.

-- Is the favorite programing lenguage of our CEO.
+- Is the second favorite programing lenguage of our CEO.

 ## Apigateway